Cashless Payment in Japan: The 2025 Survival Guide for Foreign Residents

 JoynTokyo

 Japan is no longer the cash-only outlier it was a decade ago.
-Today, 42.8 % of consumer spending already happens cash-free (METI 2024), and the government now targets 80 % “sometime in the 2030s.”
-This guide explains why the shift happened and how you—as a newcomer or long-term resident—can glide through daily life with the right mix of cards and apps.
+Today, 42.8% of consumer spending is made without cash (METI 2024), and the government is now aiming to increase that to 80% “sometime in the 2030s.”
+This guide will explain why the shift happened, as well as how you — as a newcomer or long-term resident — can go through daily life with the right mix of cards and apps, without needing to break a note once.

 Japan’s Race Toward a Cashless Future

-Japan’s cashless boom blends policy, rivalry, and pandemic-era habit changes.
+Japan’s cashless boom is the result of a blend of policy, rivalry, and pandemic-era habit changes.

 Government goals and subsidies

-The Cashless Promotion Council’s roadmap set— and met— a 40 % share by 2024.
-Current grants still cover up to ¥300,000 of a small retailer’s terminal costs, so even mom-and-pop shops accept QR codes.
+The Cashless Promotion Council’s roadmap set — and met — a 40% share by 2024.
+Current grants still cover up to ¥300,000 of a small retailer’s terminal costs, so even mom-and-pop shops can accept cashless payments.

 Pandemic-driven adoption

 Social-distancing rules in 2020–2022 turned QR readers into hygiene tools.
-Convenience stores rolled out “cashless lanes,” shrinking queues and normalising taps and scans.
+Convenience stores rolled out “cashless lanes,” shrinking queues and normalizing tapping and scanning.

 Private-sector one-upmanship